-Term Description Embedded activities - which describe where Teaching and Training occurs in conjunction with patient care.
-Third party expenses Third party expenses are those expenses incurred by a third party on behalf of an organisation for the production of the organisation's outputs.
+Third party expenses are those expenses incurred by a third party on behalf of an organisation for the production of the organisation's outputs.
 Third party expenses are not recorded in an organisation's general ledger as they are not incurred by that organisation.

-Traceable costs Traceable costs are costs that are incurred solely for particular activities or to particular cost objects.
-They are usually the actual cos (such as the price paid to obtain the resource) and can be matched (traced) to the activity, intermediate product or patient activity.
+Traceable costs are costs that are incurred solely for particular activities or to particular cost objects.
+They are usually the actual cost (such as the price paid to obtain the resource) and can be matched (traced) to the activity, intermediate product or patient activity.